 Upper Stevens Creek Park may be accessed from Skyline Blvd (Hwy 35).
 A parking area is located approximately 3 miles south of Page Mill Road and 3.2 miles north of Highway 9.
 Upper Stevens Creek Park may also be accessed by foot, horse or bicycle from Stevens Canyon Road or the connecting Mid-Peninsula Open Space lands and trails.
 Public transit is available to Stevens Creek County Park.

-Stevens Creek Reservoir is an 82-acre, non-power boating reservoir popular with fisherman and boaters.
+Stevens Creek Reservoir is an 87-acre, non-power boating reservoir popular with fisherman and boaters.
 Anglers may fish for black bass, large-mouth bass, catfish and crappie.
 Sailors, kayakers and non-power boaters may enjoy a beautiful view from the calm waters of Stevens Creek Reservoir.
+Call (408) 355-2201 to make a boating and boat inspection reservation or go online at Go Outside and Play.

 Shoreline picnic facilities are available at the very popular Lakeshore Picnic area.
 Six beautifully shaded first-come, first-served picnic areas are scattered throughout the park.
 Three of the picnic sites are located along Stevens Creek.
 Two group picnic areas are available by reservation for group functions.